9minuteswithtractor/simple_pdo_mvc_template/README.md

 xdebug.client_port=9003
 xdebug.idekey=VSCODE

+// PORT conf INFO :
-// some issues in the past ....
-I had to do this : xdebug is spinning on localhost:9003 using Xdebug extension in VS Code. web server for php is running on localhost:80 using XAMPP + Apache MySQL is running on localhost:3306 using XAMPP + MySQL
+xdebug is spinning on localhost:9003 using Xdebug extension in VS Code. web server for php is running on localhost:80 using XAMPP + Apache MySQL is running on localhost:3306 using XAMPP + MySQL